websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/site-content-configurations/configuring-content-rating-type.md

     ![You can set the ratings type for several applications from the Site's Social settings.](./configuring-content-ratings-type/images/01.png)

 1. Scroll down and click *Save* to apply the changes.

+The applications now use the configured ratings type.